-1 Significant Provisions of the Retirement System
+Significant Provisions of the Retirement System

-The City of Fresno Employees Retirement System (the System) was established on June 1, 1939, under Charter Section 910 and is governed by Article 5 of Chapter 3 of the City of Fresno Municipal Code.
-The System is a single-employer, contributory, defined benefit plan.
-The System provides lifetime retirement, disability, and death benefits to the non-safety members employed by the City of Fresno (the City), including substantially all full-time employees, other than sworn officers of the Fire and Police Departments.
+The City of Fresno Fire and Police Retirement System (the System) was established on July 1, 1955, under provisions of the City of Fresno Ordinance Number 4611, and Charter Section 910, and is maintained and governed by Articles 3 and 4 of Chapter 3 of the Municipal Code of the City of Fresno (the City) but not under the control of the City Council.
+The System is a single-employer, contributory, defined benefit pension plan.
+The System is a public employee retirement system that provides lifetime retirement, disability, and death benefits to the safety members employed by the City of Fresno, which includes all full time sworn fire, police and airport safety personnel.

-The System is administered by the Employees Retirement Board (Board) which operates under the authority vested in Article 5 of Chapter 3 of the City of Fresno Municipal Code and the California Pension Protection Act of 1992 which provides that "the members of the Retirement Board of a public retirement system shall discharge their duties...solely in the interest of, and for the exclusive purpose of providing benefits to participants and their beneficiaries, minimizing employer contribution thereto, and defraying reasonable expenses of administering the System."
+The System is administered by the Fire and Police Retirement Board (Board) which operates under the authority vested in Articles 3 and 4 of Chapter 3 of the City of Fresno Municipal Code and the California Pension Protection Act of 1992 which provides that "the members of the Retirement Board of a public retirement system shall discharge their duties...solely in the interest of, and for the exclusive purpose of providing benefits to participants and their beneficiaries, minimizing employer contribution thereto, and defraying reasonable expenses of administering the System."

-The Employees Retirement Board does not operate under the control of the City Council.
+The Fire and Police Retirement Board does not operate under the control of the City Council.
 The Board has the sole and exclusive responsibility to administer the System in a manner that will assure prompt delivery of benefits and related services to the members and their beneficiaries.

-Fiduciary oversight of the Employees Retirement System is vested with the Board, which consists of five (5) members: two (2) management employees who are appointed by the Mayor and confirmed by the City Council, one (1) employee who is elected by the manual workers of the System, and one (1) employee who is elected by the clerical or supervisory workers of the System; both elected members serve a four year term.
+Fiduciary oversight of the Fire and Police Retirement System is vested with the Board, which consists of five (5) members: two (2) management employees who are appointed by the Mayor and confirmed by the City Council, one (1) employee who is elected by the sworn Fire Department members of the System, and one (1) employee who is elected by the Police and Airport Safety Officers of the System; both elected members serve a four-year term.
 The fifth and final member of the Board is a qualified elector of the County of Fresno, not connected with its government, elected by the previously designated four members and serves at the pleasure of the Board.

-The Board, in conjunction with the Fire and Police Retirement Board, appoints, directs and oversees a Retirement Administrator.
-The Retirement Administrator is responsible for the overall management and administration of the Employees and Fire and Police Retirement Systems in accordance with the direction, policy and goals set by the Boards and for providing highly responsible and complex administrative support to the Boards.
+The Board, in conjunction with the Employees Retirement Board, appoints, directs and oversees a Retirement The Retirement Administrator Administrator. responsible for the overall management administration of the Employees and Fire and Police Retirement Systems in accordance with the direction, policy and goals set by the Boards and for providing highly responsible and complex administrative support to the Boards.
 The Retirement Administrator serves at the pleasure of the Boards.